 - Motor Mouth:

-- Also Rockhoof in "A Rockhoof and a Hard Place", when he's telling about his encounter with the Ursa Major.
+- Rockhoof in "A Rockhoof and a Hard Place", when he's describing his encounter with the Ursa Major.

-- The Noseless: Everyone, thanks to the simplicistic art style.
+- The Noseless: Everyone, thanks to the simplistic art style.
 Lampshaded in "Molt Down" when Spike apologizes for his bad smell."Good thing we don't have noses anyway."

 - Non-Standard Character Design: Spitfire is a picture of a World War II plane with legs rather than a standard stick figure pony.

 - Oh, Crap!: In "The Maud Couple", when Pinkie sees who Maud's boyfriend is, she trails off mid-sentence.Pinkie: What handsome prey have you seduced into your web of love?
 Who's the handsome hunk?
 Who's the smexy stallion?
 Who's the... lucky...

 - Omniglot: Applejack and Fluttershy show a degree of this in "Sounds of Silence", introducing themselves to the kirin in Spanish, Arabic, Hindi, Navajo, Russian, and Chinese.
 The kirin get in on the act near the end, answering "OK" in Morse code.

 - Only Sane Man: Tirek is the only character to either try to make others say his name right, or point out that they are naming the other characters incorrectly.